AdvithGopinath/LetMeWatch/README.md

 # LetMeWatch
-### A seamless watching experience in a Chrome extension
+### A seamless watching experience contained in a browser extension

-LetMeWatch is a Google Chrome extension that offers end-to-end movie/TV show streaming, maximizing ease of use and convenience by sifting through a multitude of free streaming services and locating the highest-caliber video that is available.
+LetMeWatch is a browser extension that offers end-to-end movie/TV show streaming, maximizing ease of use and convenience by sifting through a multitude of free streaming services and locating the highest-caliber video that is available.

 ## Features